mre/endler.dev/content/2025/taste/index.md

 ## What IS Good Taste?

-*Everything* is someone's hobby.

 Every single thing on this world is a thing some people obsess about.
 Whether it be sneakers, mechanical keyboards, crown caps, or toy cars.

-It all starts very innocently, subconsciously.
+*Everything* is someone's hobby.

-But over time you start to notice patterns.
+When you spend enough time on anything, you start to see the patterns.

 Take movies for example.
-Once you saw 10.000 movies, you start to recognize dutch angles, the color grading, the pacing, the lighting, everything.
+Once you saw 10.000 movies, you start to see dutch angles, you obsess over dynamic range and color grading, pacing, lighting, it never stops.
-Congratulations, movies have been forever ruined for you.
+Congratulations!
+Movies have been forever ruined for you.

 What happened is that you started to develop a very specific taste for what makes a great movie.
-It's like a nod from the director to you, the viewer.
 To an outsider, it's extremely hard to comprehend why you spend an ongodly amount of time researching the camera model used in a specific movie or why you know the name of the actor who played [that student in the Social Network](https://www.imdb.com/name/nm1035503/).

+It all starts very innocently, subconsciously.
 But!
-Through all of that research and experience, you have developed a certain taste.
+Through all of the exposure, you have automatically <develop> a certain taste.

-I think what differentiates an expert from a random guy is that the expert can precisely articulate *why* certain things matter.
+I think what differentiates an expert from a random person is that the expert can precisely articulate *why* certain things matter to them.
-What effect things have on the consumer.
+What effect certain changes have on the experience.
-Experts care.
-They care if the creators care.

-All those minor details are signs of great craftsmanship and we develop a sense for craftsmanship when we spend time with something.
+Simply put: experts **care**.

-It gets worse when we practice a craft ourselves.
+We care even more when we practice the craft ourselves.

-Show me a guitar and I can tell you if it's a good one or not.
+Show me a guitar and I can tell you if it's good or not.
-It's not magic, every decent guitarist can do that.
+It's not a party trick; every decent musician knows their instrument.
-The neck, the frets, the wood, the pickups, the electronics, the finish.
+The neck, the frets, the wood, the pickups, the finish.
 It all matters.

+Willie Nelson plays a 1969 Martin N-20 that he lovingly calls "Trigger."
+Trigger is a worn-down piece of wood with a hole in it.
+And after 10,000 performances, it developed a unique sound.
+It's a great guitar played by an expert craftsman.
+Willie Nelson cares about it.
+The same guy has been doing repairs on the guitar since 1977.
+Once you reach this level of expertise, your taste is so refined that you simply can't go back.
+Willie wants full control over every aspect of the sound.
+When you care about the details you need control.
+And caring about details is a sign of good taste.
+So good taste is to have control over the details.

-Crucially, the brand matters the least.
+Crucially, the brand barely matters.
 That's another thing that distinguishes experts from the wannabes.
 Experts don't care about brands.
 In fact, they might be *averse* to brands.